Mortgage Q&A: “Does Having A Mortgage Help Your Credit Score?”

 How a Mortgage Can Hurt Your Credit Score

-Of course, the presence of such a large loan could actually lower your credit score initially if you factor in the credit inquiry and the new debt.
+The presence of such a large loan could actually lower your credit score initially if you factor in the credit inquiry and the new debt.
 And the fact that you haven’t yet shown the ability to manage it.

 If you combine this new line of credit with, perhaps, a new credit card or two (to buy furniture or appliances), your scores may suffer.